Hong Kong's private home prices maintain record-breaking run in May

 The former British colony, which is set to mark the 21st anniversary of its handover to Chinese rule on Sunday, is one of the world’s most expensive places for property.

-A skilled service worker would need to work 20 years to buy a 650-square-foot flat near the city center, according to a UBS report in September, which also ranks Hong Kong’s housing market as the least affordable in a list of 20 world cities.
+A skilled service worker would need to work 20 years to buy a 650-square-foot flat near the city centre, according to a UBS report in September, which also ranks Hong Kong’s housing market as the least affordable in a list of 20 world cities.
+(Reporting by Venus Wu; Editing by Simon Cameron-Moore)